translate/pootle/docs/server/commands.rst

 the translation files directly on the file system, otherwise you might miss out on translations that are in database but not yet saved to disk.

+With the ``--skip-missing`` option, files that are missing on disk will be ignored, and no new files will be created.

 .. _commands#update_stores: